Physician Group Opposes Youth Gender Transition Surgery— Plastic surgeons support waiting until patients are at least 19 years old

 the foreseeable risks and benefits of each, the provider is not required to do anything to help the

-patient obtain access to these frequently difficult-to-obtain services, nor are insurers required to
+patient obtain access to these frequently difficult to obtain services, nor are insurers required to

 cover them.